Comic Browser:

 Plausible Deniability

-Captain America #13 Synopsis by Kevin Hollander
+Captain America #13 synopsis by Kevin Hollander

 Steve Rogers and Sharon Carter take some time off after their encounter with Nightmare (last issue) to discuss the political turmoil involved with Councilman Andrew Bolt.
 Steve feels partially responsible for the scandal resulting from "Skrull Cap" publicly supporting his candidacy (issue #6).
 Once the ruse was revealed, his is dropping in the polls against his rival Phil Oxnard.
 As Captain America, Steve has promised Bolt – the rare honest politician – to repair the damage his doppleganger caused his campaign.
 This is at odds with his personal beliefs that Captain America should not be involved in politics.